heineken-advanced-analytics/great-expectations-workshop-pydata/README.md

-# PyData Workshop: Keep the Data Flowing
+# Great Expectations Workshop: Keep the Data Flowing
-Welcome to our GitHub repository for the PyData workshop!
+Welcome to our GitHub repository for the Great Expectations workshop!

 ## Intro
 We use the python package [great_expecations](#https://greatexpectations.io) to create expectations for our ingress data.
 This workshop teaches you the basics on how to implement and use this package.